-- John Anstey (b 1806, married Ann Webb in Wendron in 1826 and returned to live in St Gluvias, having children Jane Anstey (b 1827); John Sutton Anstey (b 1829); James Anstey (b 1831 – patriarch of the Wollongong, NSW Australia Ansteys); Charlotte Anstey (b 1834); and Marie Ann Anstey (b 1841).
+- John Anstey (b 1806, married Ann Webb in Wendron in 1826 and returned to live in St Gluvias, having children Jane Anstey (b 1827); John Sutton Anstey (b 1829 – patriarch of the Newtown, NSW Ansteys of Australia); James Anstey (b 1831 – patriarch of the Wollongong, NSW Australia Ansteys); Charlotte Anstey (b 1834); and Marie Ann Anstey (b 1841).
 By the 1841 Census, the family had moved to Mylor in Cornwall where in 1861 John Anstey “widower” was a labourer living with his youngest daughter Mary Ann Anstey, a dressmaker);

 - Jane Anstey (b 1808);

 William James Anstey (b 1853 Penryn)

 William James Anstey was born in 1853 in Penryn, baptised in 1853 in St Gluvias to parents William George Anstey and Elizabeth Bakes.
 He married Ellen Letcher in 1879 in Cornwall and they had children in Falmouth:

 - Ada Anstey (b 1882);